 - found in beans, chickpeas, lentils, root vegetables, chia seeds, hemp seeds, quinoa & almonds

 - depletion can occur in people with digestive disorders, diabetes, and other conditions

 - found in beans, broccoli, kale, lentils, cashews, quinoa, & raisins

 - often depleted from menstruation so supplementing is advisable if you have anemia

 - found in garlic, broccoli, barley, brazil nuts, & walnuts

 - depleted by living near soils of low selenium, digestive disorders (like Crohn’s), dialysis, or having HIV

-So try adding these foods into your diet may help, along with stress management, getting a good night’s rest tonight, and remember to reach out for support if feeling overwhelmed.
+Adding more of these foods into your diet may help, along with stress management, getting a good night’s rest tonight, and reaching out for support whenever feeling overwhelmed.

 Dr. Dylan Cutler

 This article is sponsored by Natural Calm Canada.